-RISK RELATED TO CAPITAL SECURITIES
+RISKS RELATED TO THE CAPITAL SECURITIES

-Set out below is a description of material risks relating to the Capital Securities:
+Set out below is a description of certain material risks relating to the Capital Securities:

 The Capital Securities are deeply subordinated obligations of the Issuer.
-On a winding-up, liquidation or dissolution of the Issuer investors in the Capital Securities may lose their entire investment in the Capital Securities
+On a winding-up, liquidation or dissolution of the Issuer investors in the Capital Securities may lose their entire investment in the Capital Securities.

 The Capital Securities are the most junior-ranking investment in the Issuer other than ordinary shares.
-On a winding-up, liquidation or dissolution of the Issuer, claims in respect of the Capital Securities would rank behind the claims of all creditors of the Issuer, including subordinated creditors, other than claims in respect of instruments ranking pari passu with or junior to the Capital Securities (if any).
+On a winding-up, liquidation or dissolution of the Issuer (other than an Approved Winding-up), claims in respect of the Capital Securities would rank behind the claims of all creditors of the Issuer, including subordinated creditors, other than claims in respect of instruments ranking pari passu with or junior to the Capital Securities (if any).
 Accordingly, the assets of the Issuer would be applied first in satisfying all senior-ranking claims in full, and payments would be made to holders of the Capital Securities, pro rata and proportionately with payments made to holders of any other pari passu instruments (if any), only if and to the extent that there are any assets remaining after satisfaction in full of all such senior-ranking claims.
-If the Issuer's assets are insufficient to meet all its obligations to creditors, the Holders will lose all or some of their investment in the Capital Securities.
+If the Issuer's assets are insufficient to meet all its obligations to senior-ranking creditors, the Holders will lose all of their investment in the Capital Securities.
+If the Issuer's assets are sufficient to meet all its obligations to senior-ranking creditors but insufficient to meet its obligations in full to the holders of the Capital Securities and any other obligations ranking pari passu therewith, the Holders will lose some (which may be substantially all) of their investment in the Capital Securities.